davidmalcolm/texi2rst/output/_build/html/_sources/options-controlling-the-kind-of-output.txt

   output is in the form of preprocessed source code, which is sent to the standard output.

-  Input files that dont require preprocessing are ignored.
+  Input files that don't require preprocessing are ignored.

   .. index:: output file option